zaripych/gpt-refactor-bot/README.md

 pnpm install

 # Switch back to your project's repository and add refactor-bot as a dependency
-cd ../your-project-repository
-pnpm add --save-dev file://../refactor-bot/packages/refactor-bot
+cd ../your-project-repository pnpm add --save-dev file://../refactor-bot/packages/refactor-bot

-# At the moment `tsx` is required to run refactor-bo TypeScript
+# Use `tsx` to run refactor-bot TypeScript code directly
-# code directly, we can tsc/bundle the refactor-bot later
 pnpm add tsx

 # Run the CLI: